 Altmetric can only extract valid citations from Wikipedia.
 Any other format will not be collected by Altmetric and will not appear on your details page.

 How to I add or edit a citation?

 The process for adding a new citation has been updated to be easier to use and faster.
 To add or replace a citation in a Wikipedia article, you can click the "edit" button on any subheading.
 Then put your cursor to the end of the sentence or paragraph that is relevant to your research.

 You will then be prompted to enter the details of your citation.
 Simply add the URL, DOI, or PMID for your research output and click "Generate".

 You then click "Insert" and the citation is generated.

 You can then click "Save page", and your mention will be picked up by Altmetric.

 I think Altmetric has missed a mention on Wikipedia

 If your research is mentioned in a Wikipedia page, but Altmetric hasn't seen the mention, the first step is to check that the article contains a valid citation.
 Follow the instructions below under What do valid citations look like? to check that everything looks OK.
-If a valid citation is included in the article, but Altmetric hasn't picked it up, then please fill in this form with more information.
+If a valid citation is included in the article, but Altmetric hasn't picked it up, then please contact our Support team at email@example.com.